01 of 18

 Does your living room scream overgrown teenager?
 This small bachelor pad is brimming with tips for "adulting" an apartment.

 The elegant bike shelf keeps wheels up and out of the way while turning the bicycle into a decorative wall hanging.
 Another smart idea that doesn't squander floor space is the floating desk that spans the left side of the room.
 Its built-in drawers provide a good deal of storage.
 But what transforms this 500 square foot studio into a cozy grown-up home are the... various details and décor styles that add one-of-a-kind character from the colorful prints to the refined furniture.
 See more photos at Homepolish.Continue to 5 of 18 below.

 Pile on the Textiles

 Turn a cramped living room into a boho haven with fabric.
 Houseplant expert Igor Josifovic, piles on the textiles in his tiny living room.
 A cotton tapestry and Kilim pillows dress up a budget sofa.
 We love the Turkish rug that makes sitting on the floor more inviting.
-Next to the woven wall hanging is our favorite décor tip: See how Igor framed a kitchen towel that was too cute to use on Happy Interior Blog.Continue to 6 of 18 below.
+Next to the woven wall hanging is our favorite décor tip: see how Igor framed a kitchen towel that was too cute to use at Happy Interior Blog.Continue to 6 of 18 below.

 06 of 18